jokerkkkkkk/jokerkkkkkk.github.io/content/_index.en.md

   - block: hero
     content:
       title: |
-        南京理工大学
+        Wowchemy
-        智能媒体分析实验室
+        Research Group
       image:
         filename: welcome.jpg
       text: |
         <br>

-        The **智能媒体分析实验室 Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.

   - block: collection
     content:
-      title: 最近新闻
+      title: Latest News
       subtitle:
       text:
       count: 5